shopozor/ci/README.md

 ### Isolated component integration

-Each of our applications (`shopozor-backend`, `shopozor-consumer-frontend`, and `shopozor-management-frontend`) is unit- and acceptance-tested in isolation of the other components.
-This is done inside of the Jenkins docker container which is provided with the relevant tools (e.g. `yarn`).
+Each of our services is unit- and integration-tested in isolation of the other services.
+This is done inside of the Jenkins docker container which is provided with the relevant docker tools.

 ### Interacting components integration

 The two major use cases of our product, the Consumer and the Management use cases, are tested end-to-end.
-That means that all the necessary applications are started on their own Jelastic environments and the tests are run on them.
+That means that all the necessary services are started on their own Jelastic environments and the tests are run on them.
 The test results are then gathered from those environments and referenced on our Jenkins job.

 ## Jenkins setup on Jelastic